mfthomps/Labtainers/docs/overview.md

 images must be built on each host that is to run containers.
 The future intent is to manage a repository of images that students & developers would draw from.
-Another future plan is to create a baseline image that includes a common set of packages, and then use that for the lab-specific images.
-It is expected that some labs will simply use the baseline image.
+All Labtainer images are build from a baseline image that includes a common set of packages.

-When testing lab development tools and labs, it may be necessary to update the docker image, e.g., to ensure the proper packages and setup scripts are part of the lab.
-Use the student.build.sh script for this, it will recreate the image.

 Docker Containers
 -----------------
-The container for each lab is built for the student when they first run the "start.sh" script, naming the lab.
+The container for each lab is built for the student when they first run the "start.py" script, naming the lab.
 Once built, a container can be stopped, started and paused.

 Parameterization of labs, (e.g., modifying configuration data or source code to reflect values specific to the student), is controlled by a "parameter.config" configuration file in each lab's config directory.
-The processing is performed by "parameterize.sh" in MyStudentDocker/bin, which is executed by the Docker exec command that launches a container from the start.sh script.
+The processing is performed by "parameterize.sh" in labtainer-student/bin, which is executed by the Docker exec command that launches a container from the start.py script.
 Each lab has a unique master seed that is combined with the student's email address to create an instance-specific seed that is then used as the source of randomness to parameterize the lab.
 This same seed is available on the instructor side for use in functions that assess the correctness